HomeVertebratesPangolins

 Reproduction and Life Cycle

-These mammals usually mate only once every year, generally during the summer or autumn.
-The males mark their territories with feces or urine, which females can locate easily.
-At night, they gather near a watering hole to mate, with males using their tails to fight off rivals attempting to approach the female.
+The males mark their territories with feces or urine, which helps females locate them.
+Being nocturnal, they typically mate at night, with the males of some species, like ground pangolins, using their tails to fend off other rival males attempting to approach the female.

 Predators